jeffboody/libnn/readme.md

 Adam tracks the moving averages of the first moment (mean) and the second moment (uncentered variance) of the gradient.
-The uncentered variance simply states that the mean is not subtracted from the variance
+The uncentered variance simply states that the mean is not subtracted from the variance.

-(e.g. Var(X) = (1/N)*SUM((x - Mean(X))^2)).
-The beta1 and
+	Var(X)   = (1/N)*SUM((x - Mean(X))^2)
+	VarUC(X) = (1/N)*SUM(x^2)

-beta2 hyperparameters control the exponential decay rates for the first and second moments.
+The beta1 and beta2 hyperparameters control the exponential decay rates for the first and second moments.
 Note that larger values result in a smaller decay rates.
-The moving averages must also be bias corrected due to the fact that the values are initialized to zero.
+The moving averages must be bias corrected due to the fact that the first and second moments are initialized to zero.

-The Adam update rate is modulated by the ratio first moment to the second moment which is loosly analogous to a form of signal-to-noise ratio.
-As this SNR tends towards zero there is greater uncertainty as to the direction of the true gradient.
+The Adam update rate is modulated by the ratio of the first moment to the square root of the second moment.
+This ratio is loosly analogous to a form of signal-to-noise ratio.
+As this "SNR" tends towards zero there is greater uncertainty as to the direction of the true gradient.
 This occurs as the solution becomes optimal resulting in smaller step sizes (a form of automatic annealing).
 The effective step size is also invariant to the scale of the gradients (since c/sqrt(c^2) is one).
 As such, each step taken is loosly proportional to the estimated distance remaining.

 ![Adam](docs/adam.jpg?raw=true "Adam")